-The vegan gelato was scrumptious and made for the perfect ending both evenings.
+The vegan gelato was scrumptious and made for the perfect ending after dinner.
 Do plan on getting ice cream or gelato when considering things to do in Killarney.

-Put Visit Sites In Killarney City On Your Things To Do In Killarney Itinerary.
+Visit Sites In Killarney City

 Besides eating and shopping in Killarney City, there are several local places of interest to add to your things to do in Killarney wish list.
 The first is St. Mary’s Roman Catholic Cathedral.